hummingbot/hummingbot-site/docs/getting-started/quickstart/1-prerequisites.md

 ## What Machine Do I Need?

-* You don't need a huge machine
-* What OS are supported
-* Basic memory and storage requirements
-* Link to system requirements
+When considering the machine specifications for running Hummingbot on Docker, there's no need for a high-end machine.
+The supported operating systems include `Linux` (with Ubuntu 18.04 or later being recommended), `Debian GNU/Linux 9`, `CentOS 7`, `Amazon Linux 2 AMI`, `macOS 10.12.6` (Sierra) or later, and `Windows 10` or later.

+For memory and storage, the basic requirements are a least `4 GB` of RAM for a single instance with an additional 250 MB for each subsequent instance, and `5 GB` of storage per instance when installing using Docker.
+For further details, you can refer to the [system requirements](../../installation/index.md) page.

 ## What is Docker?

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YFl2mCHdv24?si=fCLbxE6VPCZlj0wE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/YFl2mCHdv24?si=fCLbxE6VPCZlj0wE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The easiest way to install Docker is to install [Docker Desktop](https://www.docker.com/products/docker-desktop/), which includes Docker Compose along with Docker Engine and Docker CLI which are Compose prerequisites.
 Here are links to installers for each major OS: